 “What do I have for dinner?
 Do I need to stop by the store to pick up a few more ingredients?
 Is there enough time to meal prep and clean up before taking the kids to practice?
 How much homework will they have tonight because I need to factor that into everything as well….oh, and get them into bed on time.
 Forget it!
 Tonight I’ll just stop by the drive-thru to pick up dinner!”

 Is this you?
 Do you run around like a chicken with your head cut off during that bewitching hour?

 Enter, meal planning.

 Before I started meal planning every week, I would head off to the grocery store with a small list in hand, but I hadn’t really planned what we would be having for dinner every night.

 I wish I could tell you that I started meal planning because of an epiphany I had to help me get organized, but truthfully, it was because my husband started doing the grocery shopping for me.

-You see, my chronic illness makes it somewhat of a challenge to go in public. (catch up at What I’ve Learned from My Chronic Illness) I get severe migraines from perfume and cologne and for some unknown reason, our local shoppers absolutely bathe in fragrances before heading out for their weekly grocery shopping.
+You see, my chronic illness makes it somewhat of a challenge to go in public.
+I get severe migraines from perfume and cologne, and for some unknown reason, our local shoppers absolutely bathe in fragrances.

-At first, I really didn’t like the idea of him going because I knew in my head what I needed and it would create more work to fill out a grocery list than it was worth….or so I thought.
+It took a little getting used to because I knew in my head what I needed every week and it created more work to fill out a grocery list than it was worth…. or so I thought.

-Now I’d have to plan everything out and write it all down in the order the store was laid out.
-(Because I didn’t want to make any extra work for Mr. Rotzoll.
-After all, he was already doing me a big favor!)
+Now I’d have to plan everything out and write it all down in the order the store was laid out so that I didn’t create more work for the mister.